 Building a local preview

-preview.sh, which starts a webserver and serves the site at http://localhost:8080/.
-Opening this URL in any web browser will show you the preview, which will be available until you kill the process (kbd:[Ctrl+C] in the terminal).
+A unified docs builder script, docsbuilder.sh, builds a local version of the site, which means the subset of the full site that resides in your local repository.
+In turn, the script starts a webserver and serves the site at http://localhost:8080/.
+Opening this link in any web browser will show you the preview, which will be available until you kill the process (kbd:[Ctrl+C] in the terminal).

 If your work spans content in multiple repositories,